Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Are you ready to curb your cravings?
 This chicken pot pie casserole with biscuits will do just that.
 The creamy chicken and vegetable filling has a hint of savory from the thyme, which will draw you back for more.

-Let’s talk about the light and tender biscuits.
+Creamy chicken dinners are always a family favorite because they make you feel all warm inside.
+Let’s talk about light and tender biscuits.
 They’re made with heavy cream giving them a rich flavor.
 Once baked they are light and tender – making them the perfect topper for this pie!

 What’s needed to Make Chicken Pot Pie with Biscuits